 - Check the condition of the oil—it should look clean

-Inspect the electrical connector’s terminals for discoloring or damage.
+Inspect the sensor’s electrical connector’s terminals for discoloring or damage.
 Remove the air filter housing cover and check the condition of the engine air filter.
-Make sure it is clean, and clean the air box if needed since that can affect air flow.
+Make sure it is clean, and clean the air box if needed since that can also affect the air flow.

 Remove and check the MAF sensor for debris like dirt or leaves.
 These are sometimes found on the wire in the MAF sensor.